-- Don’t accept installation of default configurations.
+- Don’t accept the installation of default configurations.
 Each step should be well-thought and justified.
-You should understand your choices and apply for technical assistance if necessary.
+You should understand your choices and apply them for technical assistance if necessary.

 - Disable remote file sharing and printing to avoid accidental sharing or printing because this can lead to giving unauthorized access.

-Software should be periodically updated to keep it secure.
+The software should be periodically updated to keep it secure.
 As a rule, vendors send updates in the form of automated or customer-requested downloads.
-Software should be kept updated on a continuous basis because these updates address newly found vulnerabilities of this software.
-For small clinics, it’s better to automate these updates, while in larger hospitals making updates is a daily task because multiple vendors send updates frequently.
+The software should be kept updated on a continuous basis because these updates address newly found vulnerabilities of this software.
+For small clinics, it’s better to automate these updates, while in larger hospitals, making updates is a daily task because multiple vendors send updates frequently.
 However, urgent updates may be required in the case of hacker attacks.

 - Accounts of former employees should be disabled on time.
 If a worker was involuntary terminated, you need to disable access to their